osonus/oson/README.md

 ###*Oson Documentation*

-  * Gson [user guide](https://github.com/osonus/oson/blob/master/UserGuide.md): This guide contains examples on how to use Oson in your code.
+  * Oson [user guide](https://github.com/osonus/oson/blob/master/UserGuide.md): This guide contains examples on how to use Oson in your code.

 ###*Usage*